amitxv/PC-Tuning/docs/physical-setup.md

 - Avoid thermal throttling at all costs, ambient temperature will increase during the summer which can be replicated with a heater to create a worst-case scenario

-- Consider reapplying high quality thermal paste and deliberately underclocking if your cooler is inadequate.
+- Deliberately underclock if your cooler is inadequate.
 A thermally stable component with an overall lower frequency is always better than thermal throttling at a higher frequency

 - Use [HWiNFO](https://www.hwinfo.com) to monitor system sensors, a higher polling interval can help to identify sudden spikes.
 Avoid running while benchmarking as it has the potential to reduce the reliability of results